2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 ## Before you begin
-To run this procedure successfully, it's assumed that:
+This guide should be straightforward to follow, assuming that:

 * You have a basic level of practice with Azure concepts.
 * You have access to an Azure subscription with sufficient permissions to:
   * Assign managed identity;
   * Assign managed roles;
   * Create virtual machines from [the Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
   * Use Azure Portal (though the steps can be later adapted for a scripted/automated deployment).
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

-## Summary of Steps
-The installation steps would be straightforward and can be summarized as follows:

-* Step 1: Select or create the resource group where Krossboard will be deployed.
-* Step 2: Deploy a Krossboard virtual machine from the Azure Marketplace.
-* Step 3: Configure Azure IAM permissions to discover AKS clusters
-* Step 4: Configure each AKS cluster's RBAC settings to enable access (read-only) to metrics.
-* Step 5: Get access to Krossboard UI

 ## Step 1: Select or create the resource group
 Krossboard discovers and handles AKS clusters as a per resource group basics.
 Those clusters can be spread accross different regions and zones in that resource group.